blackchip-org/zc/README.md

 Values on the stack may have annotations to provide some additional metadata.
 An annotated value ends with a hash mark `#` and the annotation text.
 For example, values are given an 'inexact' annotation when a `Rational` value cannot be exactly converted to a `Decimal`.
-Examle:
+Example:

 <!-- test: anno -->